 On to the Elf on the Shelf Road Trip ideas.
-If you find yourself traveling for the holidays, here are some easy ideas for an elf on the go.
+If you find yourself traveling for the holidays, and need some easy Elf on the Shelf ideas, we have you covered.

 25 Ideas for an Elf on the Shelf Road Trip